miakd/miakd.github.io/_posts/2022-07-25-This-movement-will-take-you-so-high-and-so-low.md

 Huey P. Newton: *The people and only the people make revolutions.*

 **People are your friends— organizations are not.** The movement is fluid, and no one organization has ever contained it.
 At best, an organization is a conduit.
 Organizations arise and become obsolete, they garner strength in numbers and they disband into smaller ones.
 They end with a corrupt bang or they dissolve quietly, agreeably.
-They are infiltrated and poisoned from the inside, openly or covertly.
+Too often, they are infiltrated and poisoned from the inside.

 You are fiercely loyal and dedicated.
 You have faith.
-Practice this in your friendships and in your relationship to yourself.
-Do not practice this in your relationship to organizations.
+Practice this in your relationships with your friends and comrades and in your relationship to yourself.
+Do not practice this in your relationship to your organizations.
 Instead, approach them with an open mind and with a healthy skepticism.
 Manage your relationship to them, as they have the tendency to take as much as you will give.

 **Question leaders.** Ask the following: who is seeking the spotlight and the credit?
 What kind of moral authority are they calling to their command?
 Who is showing disregard towards the departed and their families?
 Who is becoming distant from the people that gave them a platform?
 Who is getting rich?
 This movement is exploitable, and the system leaves nothing un-exploited.
 Keep your eyes open.